-Possible Conflicts of Interest of Directors and Officers of the Corporation that any decision made by any of such directors and officers involving the Corporation will be made in accordance with their duties and obligations to deal fairly and in good faith with a view to the best interests of the Corporation and its shareholders, but there can be no assurance in this regard.
+Possible Conflicts of Interest of Directors and Officers of the Corporation

+Certain of the directors and officers of the Corporation also serve as directors, officers and/or advisors of and to other companies involved in natural resource exploration and development.
+Consequently, there exists the possibility for such directors and officers to be in a position of conflict.
+The Corporation expects that any decision made by any of such directors and officers involving the Corporation will be made in accordance with their duties and obligations to deal fairly and in good faith with a view to the best interests of the Corporation and its shareholders, but there can be no assurance in this regard.
 In addition, each of the directors is required to declare and refrain from voting on any matter in which such directors may have a conflict of interest.